DrewTatum/DrewTatum.github.io/README.md

 learned to speak Spanish.
 I am currently a graduate student at DePaul University obtaining my Master's in Data Science.
 I began my Data Science journey as an undergraduate student studying Exercise Science who fell in love with statistics and machine learning.
 After graduating from my Exercise Science program in three years, I spent the next two years of my undergraduate degree obtaining a minor in Statistics and another minor in Computing.
-Currently, I am looking for a summer 2022 internship to finish my Data Science Master's program.
+Currently, I am finishing my Data Science Master's program this summer 2022.
 </p>

 <a href="AndrewTatum_Resume.pdf">Resume</a> <br>